Updated: Feb 22

 And yet, every single day is an opportunity to identify one or more areas in which you are in a unique position to make a positive contribution.
-I define extraordinary as the pursuit of excellence which enables us to be an example in every interaction, transaction and more importantly, in our outlook of life.
+I define extraordinary as the pursuit of excellence which enables us to be an example in every interaction, transaction and more importantly, in our outlook on life.
 Extraordinary requires discipline, honesty and intention.

 Extraordinary does not mean that you have to be the richest, but it does mean that you have to have the most abundant mindset.
 It does not mean that you have to be the most successful person in any given room, but it does mean that you have to actively look for ways to improve your standard and quality of life.

-It is important to understand that you will most likely find yourself taking actions which no-one else is willing to take, simply because you understand the repercussions of doing otherwise.
+It is important to understand that you will most likely find yourself taking actions which no one else is willing to take, simply because you understand the repercussions of doing otherwise.
 Simply because you have a moral code and can distinguish between right and wrong.
 That is extraordinary.

 Extraordinary also means that you remain 'hungry' for and open to opportunities.
 It means that you remain centred when you lack support, or when your peers aren't particularly enthusiastic about what you set out to achieve.
-It means putting in effort but allowing things to take place at the right time; allowing opportunities to present themselves because you've ticked off all the prerequisites.
+It means putting in the effort but allowing things to take place at the right time; allowing opportunities to present themselves because you've ticked off all the prerequisites.

 Each one of us has the ability to be extraordinary, and while there's nothing wrong with being ordinary, life is a precious gift and not living it to the fullest by pursuing positive change, excellence, and by being an example, is a shame.
 You're also more likely to regret conforming to established societal norms which often encourage carelessness in social, professional and personal dynamics.
 Do not be fooled by the gift you are given and allow yourself to think that you're entitled.
 You're not.
-In fact, no-one is entitled to a good life, an established career, financial freedom etc. The life we live and the fruits we reap, are in large part down to our outlook, thoughts, words and actions.
-There are of course circumstances which are beyond our control that can negatively impact the way we live our life and can have detrimental effects on the quality of our day to day, but we cannot spend time analysing hypothetical situations, when we should be focusing on what we can control.
+In fact, no one is entitled to a good life, an established career, financial freedom etc. The life we live and the fruits we reap are in large part down to our outlook, thoughts, words and actions.
+There are of course circumstances which are beyond our control that can negatively impact the way we live our lives and can have detrimental effects on the quality of our day to day, but we cannot spend time analysing hypothetical situations when we should be focusing on what we can control.

 To be extraordinary you first have to pinpoint the main pillars in your life.